-This program will develop a process for selecting properties for acquisition that builds on Texas' stakeholder-driven process for developing the Planning Framework and selecting preliminary projects for FPL3 consideration.
-During this earlier work, county governments, Non-Government Organizations (NGO), and a workgroup made up of Texas Natural Resource Damage Assessment (NRDA) staff and Texas Coastal Resiliency Master Plan (TCRMP) representatives submitted 38 projects for FPL3 consideration.
+This program will develop a process for selecting properties for acquisition that builds on Texas' stakeholder-driven process for developing the Planning Framework and selecting preliminary projects for FPL 3b consideration.
+During this earlier work, county governments, non-governmental organizations (NGO), and a workgroup made up of Texas Natural Resource Damage Assessment (NRDA) staff and Texas Coastal Resiliency Master Plan (TCRMP) representatives submitted 38 projects for FPL 3b consideration.
 Coastal experts, Harte Research Institute (HRI) staff, and TCEQ staff reviewed the projects and selected 23 for public comment.
-Among these 23 projects, there are 10 projects that include land acquisition (see map), which this program will consider for implementation.
+Among these 23 projects, there were 10 projects that included land acquisition, which this program will consider for implementation.
 Land acquisitions may be in different types of settings and habitats including urban green corridors, riparian, prairie and other upland, wooded wetlands, or bay and chenier wetlands.
 The selection process will consider what provides the greatest value to the coastal environment now and in the future as the human and natural landscapes continue to evolve.
-The program will explore the use of the previously funded RESTORE Council FPL 1 Strategic Conservation Assessment for Gulf Lands (SCA) tool (https://sca-natureserve.hub.arcgis.com/) as a valuable resource to augment the process of land selection.
-Additional natural and human environmental data and analyses will be required and continued input from our stakeholders will be crucial to make the program a success.
-To ensure success of this program, the Texas Commission on Environmental Quality (TCEQ) as the program sponsor will reach out to the state, federal, and NGO groups who have collaborated on developing Texas' FPL3b program to this point.
+This program will explore the use of the previously funded RESTORE Council FPL 1 Strategic Conservation Assessment for Gulf Lands (SCA) tool (https://scanatureserve.hub.arcgis.com/) as a valuable resource to augment the process of land selection.
+Additional natural and human environmental data and analyses will be required and continued input from our stakeholders will be crucial to make this program a success.
+To ensure success of this program, the TCEQ, as the program sponsor, will reach out to the state, federal, and NGO groups who have collaborated on developing Texas' FPL3b program to this point.
 The combined expertise and experience of this group in coastal land conservation (including experience gained from FPL 1 land acquisitions) will be a significant resource to the program.

-Once an area has been targeted for acquisition the following general steps will be required: (1) Complete due diligence including appraisal, environmental assessment, survey and title search to ensure that the purchase costs are consistent with market values, that the property is not contaminated, property boundaries are known, and that the tracts' titles are free and clear of objectionable encumbrances; (2) Secure the land or easement with a purchase contract; and (3) Convey the property for long-term management.
+Once an area has been targeted for acquisition, the following general steps will be required: (1) Complete due diligence including appraisal, environmental assessment, survey and title search to ensure that the purchase costs are consistent with market values, that the property is not contaminated, property boundaries are known, and that the tracts' titles are free and clear of objectionable encumbrances; (2) Secure the land or easement with a purchase contract; and (3) Convey the property for long-term management.
 Determining if a property is conveyed to a public or a private non-profit entity will entail consideration of any potential advantages of private land conservation and the objectives of the acquisition (Drescher and Brenner, 2018).
-Given documented success of previous land acquisition projects in Texas and subsequent transfer of those tracts to the project partners, the project has a high likelihood of success.
+Given documented success of previous land acquisition projects in Texas and subsequent transfer of those tracts to the project partners, this program has a high likelihood of success.